mlandry/Koito/docs/src/content/docs/reference/configuration.md

 - Description: A unix timestamp.
 If an imported listen has a timestamp after this, it will be discarded.
 ##### KOITO_IMPORT_AFTER_UNIX
 - Description: A unix timestamp.
 If an imported listen has a timestamp before this, it will be discarded.
+##### KOITO_CORS_ALLOWED_ORIGINS
+- Default: No CORS policy
+- Description: A comma separated list of origins to allow CORS requests from.
+The special value `*` allows CORS requests from all origins.